Getting a firm understanding of frequencies when you’re beginning your music production journey is very important.

 – You boost these frequencies to add more fullness to the lowest frequency instruments like kick, toms and bass drums.

 – Reduce or cut these frequencies to decrease the “boom” of the bass.
+Here are some reasons why your bass may sound boomy and how you can fix it.

 – When boosted, these frequencies add a harder bass sound to lowest frequency instruments.